-Usually the malicious emails start with sentences such as I know that XYZ is your password, with the scary part being that XYZ is in fact a real password of the targeted user.
+Usually the malicious emails involved in the scam start with sentences such as I know that XYZ is your password, with the scary part being that XYZ is in fact a real password of the targeted user.

-In one example, as displayed below, the attacker explains that they compromised the victims PC by infecting it with a remote access malware.
-They also state that they have activated the webcam of the PC and recorded a movie of the victim.
+In one example, as displayed below, the attacker explains that they compromised the victim’s PC by infecting it with a remote access malware.
+They also state that they have activated the webcam of the PC and recorded a video clip of the victim.

-The victim is required to pay a ransom in Bitcoins to get the movie destroyed - refusing to do so, the attacker states that they will spread the movie to all of the contacts of the victim.
+The attackers claim that the victim is required to pay a ransom in Bitcoins in order to get the movie destroyed - refusing to do so would lead to the attackers spreading the movie to all of the contacts of the victim.

-While this kind of sextortion scam is rather old, the quality of these recent occurances has raised the bar massively, due to the fact that the attackers seem to posses and threaten with a real password of the victim.
+While these kind of sextortion scams are rather old, the quality of these recent occurances has raised the bar massively, due to the fact that the attackers seem to posses and threaten with a real password of the victim.

-How is it possible that the attacker knows a real password without compromising the victims PC/laptop?
+How is it possible that the attacker has knowledge of a real password without compromising the victims PC/laptop?

-It turns out that often the attackers presented an older password of the victim which has already been changed several month or even years prior.
+It turns out that often the attackers reused an older password of the victim which has already been changed several months or even years prior.

 Futhermore, attackers often presented a password previously used for some 3rd party online accounts.

-We are sure that the attackers use more or less recent data breaches to collect valid email address and password combinations.
-They can then use the obtained data to send mass emails which are looking much more serious than before.
+We are certain that the attackers use more or less recent data breaches to collect valid email address and password combinations, which they can use to send mass emails that look considerably more serious than before.

-Data breaches occur much more often than expected, please take a look at our TR-46 to get an idea of the number of data breaches affecting victims in Luxembourg.
+Data breaches occur much more frequently than one would expect, please take a look at our TR-46 to get an idea of the number of data breaches affecting victims in Luxembourg.